 By far the pièce de résistance of parlour games.
 If you ignore everything else on this list, at least keep a note of this one and book some time to play it before the seasonal festivities are over.

 A game for two players that works on the principle of a duel (see, told you it was good).
-Each player is blindfolded and given a rolled up newspaper/magazine (significantly more painful though).
-Both players than lie on the floor facing each other with about a meter in-between their heads.
+Each player is blindfolded and given a rolled up newspaper/magazine.
+Both players then lie on the floor facing each other with about a meter in-between their heads.

 The starting player calls out “are you there Moriarty?” to which the other player replies, unsurprisingly, “yes”.
 The first player then attempts to hit the second with the newspaper by swinging it over their head.
 If he misses, the second player then tries to hit them back.
 The winner is the first one to actually manage to hit them.
 The next player then takes the loser’s place.